 Both the client and practitioner benefit from the yoga stretches and meditative qualities, through gentle rocking and meditative rhythm which often looks and feels like a graceful dance, working very deeply on emotional and physical levels.
 The pressure and stretching is sympathetically matched to the client’s ability and needs.
 The number of techniques is vast and practitioners will use their hands, feet, legs and elbows to free tension within the body.

 A dynamic and powerful therapeutic Northern style Thai massage is applied with loving kindness, also known as ‘Metta’ in Buddhism.
 It’s a unique and powerful healing art that has been an integral part of traditional Thai medicine for thousands of years.
 It is believed to have been developed by Jivaka Kumar Baccha, the legendary founder of Thai massage.
 He was a physician to the Sangha, the order of Buddhist monks and nuns, at the time of the Buddha.
 He is also referred to as, Doctor Shivago and “The Father of Medicine”.

-NA-A NA-WA ROKHA PAYATI VINA-SANTI (We pray for the one we touch, that he will be happy and that any illness will be released from him)
+NA-A NA-WA ROKHA PAYATI VINA-SANTI (We pray for the one we touch, that s/he will be happy and that any illness will be released from her/him)

 What are the benefits?